 BIO43 Enhance Degraded Coastal Sage Scrub Habitat Preserved Onsite.
 Since simply enhancing existing degraded habitat does not completely restore habitat functions impacted by the loss of 33.9 acres onsite, enhancement of existing degraded habitat would need to occur at a ratio of 3:1; therefore, approximately 101.8 acres will be required for mitigation.
 Habitat enhancement would include eradicating invasive exotics from the remaining Coastal Sage Scrub onsite.
-The areas of Coastal Sage Scrub from which invasive speice swould be eradicated would be planted with supplemental Coastal Sage Scrub species.
+The areas of Coastal Sage Scrub from which invasive species swould be eradicated would be planted with supplemental Coastal Sage Scrub species.
 This would increase native shrub canopy cover to match desired cover levels, and increase dominance by native species.
 Approximately 23.5 acres of Coastal Sage Scrub vegetation will be avoided by the proposed project; however, the Coastal Sage Scrub onsite is contaminated with invasive exotic plant species in varying amounts.
 Of the 23.5 acres avoided, 7.6 acres of Coastal Sage Scrub vegetation is highly infested with invasive exotic plants (Salvia leucophylla-Brassica Alliance).
 Enhancement of up to 23.5 acres of degraded Coastal Sage Scrub habitat onsite would mitigate for less than 25% of the area needed, based on the 3:1 enhancement ratio.
 An additional 78 acres would need to be preserved and enhanced, for a total of 101.8 acres of Coastal Sage Scrub enhanced and protected.
-The lack of reasonable availability (the offsite component) may render this mitigation measure at least partially The enhancement plan shall include all the elements, as appropriate, as described in Mitigation Measure BIO40.
+The lack of reasonable availability (the offsite component) may render this mitigation measure at least partially infeasible.
+The enhancement plan shall include all the elements, as appropriate, as described in Mitigation Measure BIO41.

-BIO44 Protect and Enhance Degraded Coastal Sage Scrub Habitat Offsite.
+BIO44 Protect and enhance degraded Coastal Sage Scrub habitat offsite.
 The Applicant shall protect and enhance approximately 78 acres of existing Coastal Sage Scrub at an offsite location in the region of the project site.
 Habitat enhancement shall include eradicating the mitigation site(s) of invasive exotic species, and planting Coastal Sage Scrub plants in their place.
 This would increase native shrub canopy cover to match desired cover levels, and increase dominance by native species.
 The enhancement plan shall include all the elements, as appropriate, as described in Mitigation Measure BIO41.
 The lack of reasonable availability may render this mitigation measure at least partially infeasible.

-Implementing Mitigation Measure BIO2 (Mitigation for the Implementation of Conditions of Approval Related to Preserve Maintenance) will also mitigate for this impact.
+Implementing Mitigation Measure BIO1A (Mitigation for the Implementation of Conditions of Approval Related to Preserve Maintenance) will also mitigate for this impact.

 Level of Significance After Mitigation: If mitigation measures BIO41 through BIO44 are implemented, then the impact will be less than significant.
+If offsite acquisition of mitigation land proves infeasible, the loss of 33.93 acres of Coastal Sage Scub onsite would be considered a significant impact.